FaabLondon/WDI_LDN_PROJECT3/README.md

 Users are then directed to the main page where they can view the map which displays their search parameters.
 They are able to filter for what type of search they want - restaurants, art galleries, museums and hotels.

+The user can then add Museums, Art Galleries, restaurants etc to his/her itinerary which will be shown on the map directly with the optimised route between each place.

 <p align="center"><img src="https://i.imgur.com/BEJPWBz.png" width="700"></p>

 The user can then view all their directions and daily plan summarised in 'Daily Plan'.

 <p align="center"><img src="https://i.imgur.com/sSN4mxi.png" width="700"></p>

-The user can see all his trips in 'See all my trips' and click on a specific trip to amend it or review the daily plan.
+The user can also see all his trips in 'See all my trips' and click on a specific trip to amend it or review the daily plan.
 The user can also select 'Create new trip' in order to add another trip to his profile.

 <p align="center"><img src="https://i.imgur.com/526tJPc.png" width="700"></p>